AXIS Device Manager - User manual

 About AXIS Device Manager

-AXIS Device Manager is a installation and management software for Axis products.
+AXIS Device Manager is an installation and management software application for Axis products.
 The software can automatically search the network for devices, assign IP addresses, set passwords, show connection status, manage firmware upgrades, certificates and configuration of multiple devices.

 AXIS Device Manager is comprised of: